diy/opensourcerer.diy.org/readme.md

 # Open Sourcerer Guide
 Web Guide for DIY's [Open Sourcerer Skill](http://www.diy.org/skills/opensourcerer).

+*If you're looking for the repo to fork for the challenges in the skill, it's here [github.com/diy/open-sourcerer](http://www.github.com/diy/open-sourcerer)*

 ## Simply Speaking

 These are the files for the web guide DIY built to walk DIY makers through learning Git and GitHub and become a part of the awesome open source community.